Post-presidency of Bill Clinton: 2016 presidential election

 Over the course of the election year, Clinton supported the presidential campaign of his wife Hillary.
 In early January, Republican primary frontrunner Donald Trump suggested that Clinton's past infidelities could harm his wife's campaign, Clinton afterward dismissing him: "Donald Trump says a lot of things".
 On March 21, Clinton made comments about putting "the awful legacy of the last eight years behind us", leading to speculation that he was negatively referring to the Obama presidency.
 However, on March 24, Hillary Clinton said that her husband was actually referring to the difficulty Obama had in compromising with Republicans.

 On June 29, 2016, Clinton had a private conversation with Attorney General Loretta Lynch in Phoenix, Arizona.
 Clinton's meeting with Lynch, while his wife Hillary was under an FBI probe for the use of a private e-mail server, raised questions about a conflict of interest as well as the ability of the Department of Justice to conduct an independent investigation.
 Clinton and Lynch insisted that their conversation was purely social.

 On November 10, a Clinton aide said he had phoned Trump that afternoon to congratulate the president-elect on his victory.
 On December 20, Trump tweeted that Clinton called him after the election, which Clinton himself shortly afterward confirmed, and that the former president "doesn't know much" about attracting voters in swing states.

 Clinton served as a member of the United States Electoral College for the state of New York.
 He voted for the Democratic ticket consisting of his wife Hillary and her running-mate Tim Kaine.

 2020 presidential election

 Clinton spoke at the 2020 Democratic National Convention on August 18, 2020 in support of Joe Biden.
 Clinton again served as a member of the United States Electoral College from New York, casting his vote for the Democratic ticket of Biden and Kamala Harris.
 On January 20, 2021, the Clintons attended Biden's inauguration.
 Along with Obama and George W. Bush, Clinton laid a wreath at Arlington National Cemetery's Tomb of the Unknown Soldier, and recorded a segment for the Celebrate America special offering words of wisdom for the new president.

+2024 presidential election

+Clinton condemned the assassination attempt on former president Trump, who was also the presumptive Republican nominee for the 2024 presidential election, on July 13, 2024, expressing relief that Trump was safe and applauded the Secret Service’s response.
+Clinton later praised Biden's work as president after Biden withdrew from the 2024 presidential election.
+He appeared on the third night of the 2024 Democratic National Convention, voicing his support for Democratic nominee Kamala Harris.